adamrneary/tablestakes/docs/common.md

 This approach provides much more granular controls over table configuration.

+### Callbacks for interactivity

+In order to maintain a strict separation of concerns between app data, app state, and app UI, all user interactions with a Tablestakes object are managed with callbacks.

+The Tablestakes object is part of the app UI.

+#### Separation of app UI (Tablestakes) and app state

+A common requirement for table interactivity is a dynamic relationship to filters or timeframes, which would generally be considered app state rather than persistent app data.

+As such, Tablestakes maintains no code that allows the user to adjust these values.
+They must be created outside of the table object (e.g. a filter textbox).
+Further, it's a best practice to avoid binding changes to these external UI elements directly to updates to the Tablestakes object.
+Instead:

+1. User interactions with state-oriented UI objects should trigger updates to app state
+1. Changes to app state should trigger updates to Tablestakes objects

+#### Separation of app UI (Tablestakes) and app data

+More importantly, since Tablestakes is interactive, it is important to remember that user changes to data are passed to callbacks and never interact with data directly.
+For example:

+1. A user edits a value in an editable cell
+1. Tablestakes will replace the cell's `editable` class with the `changed` class without re-rendering
+1. Tablestakes calls the onEdit callback function to pass the new value to the app
+1. The app's callback function manages all validation and persisting of the change
+1. Changes to app data should trigger updates to Tablestakes objects

+As such, the app should always bind Tablestakes objects to changes in app state and app data.

 ## The Tablestakes object

 ### Create a new instance of Tablestakes